BCG-X-Official/facet/README.rst

 *sklearndf* we can create a *pandas* DataFrame compatible workflow.
-However, FACET provides additional enhancements to keep track of our feature matrix and target vector using a sample object (`Sample`) and easily compare hyperparameter configurations and even multiple learners with the `ModelSelector`.
+However, FACET provides additional enhancements to keep track of our feature matrix and target vector using a sample object (`Sample`) and easily compare hyperparameter configurations and even multiple learners with the `LearnerSelector`.

 .. code-block:: Python